-The Base Sheet is made from a strong white nylon material.
+The ResQsheet for Trolley Beds is made from a strong white nylon material.
 This is easy to see in the dark when taken outside if an evacuation takes place at night.
 The white colour shows dirt marks better, so you will know when it needs washing.

 Plan Escape Routes for Fire Evacuation

 Do not have furniture that may impede pulling the mattress and patient down a corridor.
-Make sure that there is enough space to leave the bedroom and to turn in the corridor.
+Make sure that there is enough space to leave the room and to turn in the corridor.

 Most fires start in laundries and kitchens.
 Make sure that you can evacuate the building without passing these high risk areas.
-Have alternative escape routes if the fire originates from a bedroom.
+Have alternative escape routes if the fire originates from a room.

 All staff should have regular fire drills, so that in an emergency they are familiar with evacuation procedures.